HDO-PRO/android-system-toolkit/README.md

 Secure your connection and protect your online identity.

-- :contentReference[oaicite:5]{index=5}
+- Proton VPN
-  Privacy-focused VPN with strong encryption and no-logs policy.
+  Privacy-first VPN with strong encryption and a strict no-logs policy.

-- :contentReference[oaicite:6]{index=6}
+- WireGuard
-  Lightweight, modern VPN protocol known for speed and simplicity.
+  Lightweight, fast, and modern VPN protocol known for performance and simplicity.

-- :contentReference[oaicite:7]{index=7}
+- OpenVPN
-  Industry-standard VPN solution used for secure connections worldwide.
+  Widely used open-source VPN solution for secure encrypted connections.

 ---

 ## ⚙️ Bonus Android Utility Apps

-Extra tools that improve usability and control.
+Extra tools that improve usability and device control.

-- :contentReference[oaicite:8]{index=8}
+- Tasker
-  Automate almost anything on your Android device.
+  Powerful automation tool for Android that lets you create custom triggers and actions.

-- :contentReference[oaicite:9]{index=9}
+- KDE Connect
-  Sync your phone and PC for file sharing, notifications, and remote control.
+  Sync your phone and PC for file sharing, notifications, clipboard, and remote control.

 ---